tnoff/database-backup/README.md

 Requires a bucket to upload the files to, set via `BUCKET_NAME`.

 For local deploys, use `LOCAL_DEPLOY=true` and place the required oci-cli files as a mount within the `/opt/oci/config` dir on the container.

+For environment variables to be used in the cron job, place environment exports in a `/opt/cron-env` file.